Free Gutter Cleaning Software,

 Recurring Spring + Fall Biannual Billing

 Residential gutter cleaning is two-rounds-a-year work for the customers who get it: May for the maple-seed flush after the trees finish dropping, and late October for the leaf-and-shingle pack right before the freeze.
 Set the homeowner up on a recurring agreement once — $185 in May plus $185 in late October — and Menutize charges the card on file on each renewal date, drops the visit on your Google Calendar, and texts the homeowner the week of.
-Spring and fall are 80% of the year's revenue for residential gutter operators; getting them on autopilot is the difference between a steady year and a 60-customer panic in late October.
-Most operators on Menutize have 40%+ of revenue locked into recurring biannuals within a year.
+Spring and fall are the bulk of the year's revenue for residential gutter operators; getting them on autopilot is the difference between a steady year and a dozens-of-customers panic in late October.
+Recurring billing on card on file is a paid-tier feature on most field-service platforms; Menutize ships it free.

 Estimate & Invoice Open-Tracking

 A $295 two-story quote sitting unread is a different problem than one the homeowner has opened twice but hasn't approved.
 Menutize logs the moment the customer opens the estimate email, the moment they view the live estimate page, and does the same on every invoice through to the moment they pay.
 You stop guessing whether the spouse has actually seen the quote, you stop chasing leads who already moved on, and your follow-up calls land on the right people at the right time.
-In late October when 60 prospects are in the pipeline at once, knowing which ones opened the bid twice (and which never opened it at all) is the difference between a 30% close rate and a 55% close rate.
-Most field-service tools gate this behind a paid tier; we ship it on the free plan.
+In late October when dozens of prospects are in the pipeline at once, knowing which ones opened the bid twice (and which never opened it at all) is the difference between a 30% close rate and a 55% close rate.
+Most field-service tools gate open-tracking behind a paid tier; Menutize ships it on the free plan.

 The matted leaf-and-shingle dam packed under the downspout strainer is the picture that turns "why is this $245" into "oh, thank god you got it" — especially on two-story residential where the homeowner has no idea what's actually up there.
 Snap before/after photos from your phone, attach them to the customer record, the job record, and the invoice the homeowner sees.
-Same workflow doubles as your liability log: a year later when a customer calls back claiming the gutters were already pulling away from the fascia, the date-stamped photo settles it.
-Photos also power the gutter-guard upsell — one shot of the maple seeds you just dug out is worth more than five paragraphs of pitch.
+The same photo log doubles as your liability record a year later when somebody claims the gutters were already pulling off the fascia — the date-stamped photo settles it.
+And it powers the highest-margin add-on in the trade: present gutter-guard install as a side-by-side tier (clean only vs clean plus guards at $7-$12/ft micro-mesh, $4-$6/ft foam or brush) with one shot of the seeds you just dug out, and the same approve-and-pay flow signs the upsell.

 Three Things Every Gutter Cleaner Wishes They Had